Credit Score for Apartments: Complete Guide to Rental Checks

 • One or two checks have small effect

-Apply with a plan rather than to every home you see.
+Apply with a plan.
+Don't apply to every home you see.

 Special Cases: Apartment Credit Check Help